tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

-possible that many of the game's graphical assets were already in place in September 1991; however, I suspect that these are default dates from an Amiga with a hard disk but no real-time clock, which would therefore take its time from the hard disk's OS install date.
+possible that many of the game's graphical assets were already in place in September 1991; however, I suspect that these are default dates from an Amiga with a hard disk but no real-time clock, which would therefore take its time from the hard disk's OS install date on boot-up.

 ### Directory comparison of the CU Amiga demo